-5.15 Public confidence in an IJB is damaged by perception that decisions taken by that body are substantially influenced by factors other than the public interest.
-If members are frequently declaring interests at meetings then they should consider whether they can carry out their role effectively and discuss this at the earliest opportunity with their chair.
+5.17 Public confidence in a public body is damaged by perception that decisions taken by that body are substantially influenced by factors other than the public interest.
+If you would have to declare interests frequently at meetings in respect of your role as a board member you should not accept a role or appointment with that attendant consequence.
+If members are frequently declaring interests at meetings then they should consider whether they can carry out their role effectively and discuss with their chair.
 Similarly, if any appointment or nomination to another body would give rise to objective concern because of your existing personal involvement or affiliations, you should not accept the appointment or nomination.